 In an effort to prepare new employees for massive Black Friday crowds, Walmart began implementing a new employee training strategy in 2017: virtual reality.
-Using an Oculus Rift VR headset, recruits are immersed in a variety of real-life scenarios, requiring them to make on the spot decisions which are evaluated in real time by both training supervisors and their peers.
+Using an Oculus Rift VR headset, learners are immersed in a variety of real-life scenarios, requiring users to make on the spot decisions which are evaluated in real time by both training supervisors and their peers.
 In the years since, the company’s VR training and assessment tools have been rolled out to all 200 of its “Walmart Academy” training centers across the country, with thousands of additional headsets provided to individual stores for further employee training opportunities.